PseudoBridge: Pseudo Code as the Bridge for Better Semantic and Logic Alignment in Code Retrieval: Introduction

 \section{Introduction}

 Code retrieval refers to the task of searching relevant code snippets from a large codebase in response to a natural language query~\cite{xia2017developers,sachdev2018retrieval,xie2023survey}.
 Natural language queries are typically unstructured textual descriptions, whereas code snippets are expressed in structured programming languages.
 Consequently, the core challenge in code retrieval is to effectively align natural language (NL) with programming language (PL).
-In recent years, researchers have proposed various methods to improve code retrieval performance, such as data augmentation~\cite{shi2023cocosoda} and high-quality training datasets construction~\cite{sun2022importance}.
-With the rise of large language models (LLMs), code retrieval as a critical component of Retrieval-Augmented Generation (RAG) \cite{yang2025empirical} and In-Context Learning(ICL) \cite{li2023large}, has been widely adopted to enhance performance in tasks like code generation~\cite{zhang2023repocoder,chen2024code,wang2021codet5}, underscoring its growing significance.
+The emergence of large language models (LLMs) positions code retrieval as a key component for paradigms such as Retrieval-Augmented Generation (RAG)~\cite{yang2025empirical} and In-Context Learning (ICL)~\cite{li2023large}.
+In these frameworks, code retrieval functions as the information bridge, with retrieved results serving either as repository-level code context to augment domain knowledge in RAG paradigms or as few-shot exemplars to demonstrate reasoning patterns in ICL scenarios~\cite{zhang2023repocoder,chen2024code}.
+However, the effectiveness of these downstream tasks heavily relies on the precision and relevance of the retrieved results.
+Retrieving semantically mismatched or noisy code snippets can mislead the reasoning process of LLMs, leading to hallucinations or logical errors in generation.
+Therefore, enhancing the robustness of code retrieval in complex retrieval scenarios is critical.
+It not only significantly improves developer efficiency and experience but also serves as a cornerstone for downstream LLM performance, constituting a prerequisite for the effective deployment of LLMs in software engineering.

 Early approaches to code retrieval are primarily based on information retrieval (IR) techniques~\cite{robertson2009probabilistic,bajracharya2014sourcerer,lv2015codehow}, which treat code as plain text and rely on keyword matching.
 However, such token-based methods depend on lexical co-occurrence statistics and struggle to effectively capture the semantic correspondence between natural language (NL) queries and code snippets~\cite{gu2018deepcs,xie2023survey}.
 The rapid development of deep learning (DL) has driven significant breakthroughs in code retrieval, thanks to its strong feature extraction and representation learning capabilities~\cite{xie2023survey,liu2021codematcher,cheng2022csrs}.
 DL-based methods can be generally divided into two categories.
 The first category employs conventional neural architectures (e.g., RNN)~\cite{cheng2022csrs,liu2021codematcher}, where static word embedding models are used to achieve vectors for both NL and code snippets, then leverage neural networks to align their semantics with supervised training.
 The second category leverages pre-trained language models (PLMs)~\cite{feng2020codebert,guo2020graphcodebert,guo2022unixcoder,li2022coderetriever,shi2023cocosoda}.
 These approaches utilize transformer-based architectures pre-trained on large-scale code and natural language corpora to learn universal semantic representations across both modalities.
 Compared to earlier approaches, PLM-based methods achieve state-of-the-art performance by harnessing the powerful semantic representation capabilities of PLMs.
 Moreover, fine-tuning these models on task-specific datasets with cross-modal alignment further enhances their ability for specific code retrieval scenarios.
 As a result, PLM-based methods have become the dominant approach in modern code retrieval, where their effectiveness lies in their ability to align semantic consistency between NL and PL.